I think Robin is doing much better after the vet’s visit. The Meloxicam anti-inflammatory injection must be doing its job.

 I’m glad he is willing to eat the RC Urinary S/O wet food as long as it’s freshly opened at room temperature.
 He just doesn’t like it if it’s been in the fridge.

 Rey wants some too.
-The vet said it is okay to feed everyone urinary food too, if they want.
+The vet said it is okay to feed the other urinary food too, if they want.

 Naughty Big Brother Smurfy!